Since 1925 and a bit earlier!

 Alburtis Park has a website (alburtispark.net) with photos, videos, current schedules and special announcements.

-The 2013 Season will start Sunday, May 19th,2013.
-Music will include the old time favorites of classic Country as well as some new ideas and entertainment.
 It's still the best price in all the United States for the best entertainment, home cooking and Bingo fun for the whole family.